woodjeffrey2/weather-service/README.md

 | `make run-docker` | Run server with Docker   |
 | `make mocks`      | Generate interface mocks |

+## Testing
+Unit tests can be run with the `make test` command locally.

+There is also a `Github Actions` workflow defined for the service that runs the tests on any code push.
+All unit tests must pass before PRs can be merged to `main`.

 ## Design
-This service was created as a coding exercise and is a MVP for an API server with 1 endpoint.
+This service was created as a coding exercise and is an MVP for an API server with a single endpoint.

 ### API
 #### Get Weather Report